 This course addresses common questions and concerns students have prior to beginning clinical work at their practicum sites.
 Students are taught how to prepare for beginning stages of therapy, how to effectively utilize consultation and supervision, how to deal with clients in crisis, advocacy practices, and other practical skills such as completing case notes and other forms of treatment documentation.
 Special attention is given to recovery-oriented practices and intervention with diverse individuals, couples, families and communities, and those who experience severe mental illness.
 Students must register for PSY 661 one term before beginning Clinical Practicum (PSY 662).
-Prerequisites: PSY 600, 6060, 612, and 623.
+Prerequisites: PSY 600, 606, 612, and 623.

-Students must have secured a practicum site listed on Pep Pro and have a 4-Way Agreement signed and submitted to your CTC by the end of the first week of their practicum class.
+In order to remain enrolled in practicum class, students must have secured an approved practicum site and have a 4-Way Agreement signed and submitted to your CTC by the end of the first week of their practicum class.